wq2012/CurriculumVitae/README.md

 ## News

-My new book "Voice Identity Techniques: From core algorithms to engineering practice" can be purchased [here](https://item.jd.com/12970526.html).
+My new book "Voice Identity Techniques: From core algorithms to engineering practice" (Chinese) can be purchased [here](https://item.jd.com/12970526.html).

 ## Research Interests